cutesd/bamazon/README.md

 * If a manager selects View Low Inventory, then it lists all items with an inventory count lower than five.
 * If a manager selects Add to Inventory, app displays a prompt that will let the manager "add more" of any item currently in the store.
 * If a manager selects Add New Product, it allows the manager to add a completely new product to the store.

+## Supervisor
+* Product Sales are tracked for customers
+* App lists set of menu options:
+  * View Product Sales by Department
+  * Create New Department
+* When a supervisor selects View Product Sales by Department, the app displays a summarized table of Department ID, Name, Overhead, Sales, and Total Profit
+* Creating new Department does not cause it to be viewable in the Product Sales option, a product must be added to the department as a manager before it is seen under the Product Sales

 ## Author
 Kimberly Cooper